 The best time to visit Bruges is from June to August when the weather is mild.
 During the month of June, July and August you are most likely to experience good weather with average temperatures sitting between 20 degrees Celsius and 25 degrees Celcius.
 The coldest month is February with an average maximum temperature of 6°C

 Travel with teenagers and tweens.
-Travelling with older kids has just as many issues as travelling with younger kids.
-Use our Travel with Teenagers Destination Guides from all over the world for your next family vacation inspiration.
+Travelling with young adults has just as many issues as travelling with young children.
+Choosing the best teenage vacation destinations can be so time-consuming.
+Use our Travel with Teenagers Destination Guides from all over the world for your next family vacation inspiration to make your family vacations with teens epic.

-More travel inspiration for your trip to Europe
+More travel inspiration for your family vacation with teens